Satish055/Bandisatish/README.md

-# 👋 Hi there, I'm YourName
+# 👋 Hi there, I'm BandiSatish
 ### 🎯 Data Scientist | Machine Learning Enthusiast | Data Storyteller
 ## 🎓Education
 I hold a degree in Bachelor of Technology(Computer Science & Engineering) from CMR Technical Campus ,where my journey - ignited a passion for solving problems and I love building data-driven solutions, exploring AI/ML technologies, and turning complex problems into smart solutions..